 - The names of Nominating Committee members shall be circulated among the IPMN membership

-- The committee shall begin its work approximately four (4) months prior to the
+- The committee shall begin its work preferably four (4) months prior to the meeting.

 - The slate of nominees will be circulated to the IPMN membership at least four (4) weeks prior to the meeting.